Maxine Levesque, PhD

 Independent work

-I use applied category theory1 as a framework to understand systems’ internal world models — as well as those world models’ interactions and dynamics — in a substrate-independent way.
+I use applied category theory as a framework to understand systems’ internal world models — as well as those world models’ interactions and dynamics — in a substrate-independent way.

 I study how the world-understanding of generative AI can be used to characterize the diversity of human mental life, as well as how individuals’ mental health changes over time.